The High Star trail system lies on a west-facing mountain slope

 the little loop, or keep climbing on the bigger loop to the top.

-So you're climbing the top loop, one-way counterclockwise.
-When you hit a trail fork 0.8 miles later, turn hard left.
+Like the Saddle Loop, The Chase is also one-way counterclockwise.
+When you hit a trail fork

 View of Kamas and the mountains of the Wasatch Front.

 turns.
 Lots of turns.
 The trees will change from aspen to oak and maple.